 - No record of civilian convictions other than minor traffic offenses.

 - No record of psychological or pathological personality disorders.

 - Must possess a valid state motor vehicle operator license.

-- Minimum age of 18 at time of entrance on active duty.
+- Minimum age of 18 at the time of entrance on active duty.

 - No medically diagnosed history of alcoholism, psychotic disorders, antisocial behavior, objection to bearing and use of arms when necessary.